 To learn more about these drugs, see the in-depth articles on Abilify and Rexulti.

-You may be wondering if it may be possible to switch between Abilify and Rexulti.
+You may be wondering whether it may be possible to switch between Abilify and Rexulti.

 The short answer: It’s possible.

 Details: It’s possible to switch from Abilify to Rexulti or vice versa.
-But if your doctor changes your treatment from Abilify to Rexulti, they may need to slowly decrease your Abilify dose before starting Rexulti.
+But if your doctor changes your treatment from Abilify to Rexulti, they may need to slowly decrease your Abilify dose before you start Rexulti.
 This is because stopping Abilify suddenly can cause withdrawal symptoms.
-(Withdrawal symptoms are side effects that can occur when you stop taking a drug that your body has become dependent on.)
+(Withdrawal symptoms are side effects that can occur when you stop taking a drug that your body has become dependent on.
+With dependence, your body needs a drug to feel like it usually does.)

 On the other hand, Rexulti is not known to cause withdrawal symptoms after you stop taking it.
-So, if switching from Rexulti to Abilify, you probably won’t need to slowly decrease your dose.
+So if you switch from Rexulti to Abilify, you probably won’t need to slowly decrease your dose of Rexulti.

 Reminder: You shouldn’t switch drugs or stop your current treatment unless your doctor recommends it.
 Talk with your doctor if you have questions about switching your medication.